 Codam is a cutting edge, new computer coding school opening in Amsterdam, September 24th 2018 which, Corinne Vigreux, the founder of the children’s charity Sofronie is spear-heading.
 It will make a fantastic contribution to Amsterdam’s computer science industry providing job worthy education to people regardless of their experience or economic background.

-Codam is situated 15 minutes away from Central Station at a former military zone.
+15 minutes away from the Central Station at a former military zone, you will find Codam.
 The Marine Terrain has a very unique position in the city.
-It is a peninsula with its own character.
-It is a breeding ground, a pivot for startups and scale-up companies.
-For dreamers who want to be commercially and internationally feasible.
-Here the energy that is necessary for effective intervention vibrates.
-Here, things are developed in miniature so that they can be implemented later step by step.
+It is a island with its own character.
+It is a breeding ground for startups and scale-up companies.
+For dreamers who want to be commercially and internationally workable.
+Here, the energy that is necessary for effective working vibrates.
+Things are developed in miniature so that they can be implemented later step by step.
 The administrative, educational, military, financial and ecological all come together here.
-In addition, here you escape the bustle of the city center that is so close.
+In addition, you escape the commotion of the city center that is so close.

 Codam provides its students with free tuition and 24/7 access.
 The school is in English and invites those aged 18 – 30 to teach themselves computer coding through teacherless peer-to-peer group learning.